-For two decades, Debby, fifteen years my senior, had played both a mother and sister role in my life but now the story of us was over.
-I was lost and terrified at the thought of continuing on without her but I knew I didn't have a choice.
+For two decades, Debby, 15 years my senior, had played both a mother and sister role in my life, but now the story of us was over.
+I was lost and terrified at the thought of continuing on without her, but I knew I didn't have a choice.

 The Power of Music

-The genres of the songs I added to my grief playlist included many but soon realized the ones I was playing over and over were from the country music genre.
+The genres of the songs I added to my grief playlist included many, but I soon realized the ones I was playing over and over were from the country music genre.
 Unsurprising as its history is rich with songs unafraid to share their rawest emotions about loss and heartbreak.
-All of these songs expressed the writers' grief at having lost a close friend and loved one, and give me what I need to write that epilogue of the friendship of Debby and I
+All of these songs expressed the writers' grief at having lost a close friend and loved one and gave me what I needed to write that epilogue of my friendship with Debby.

 Sometimes, however, I pull up the playlist and work through another day of grief.
 I always begin with these seven songs.

 Top 7 Country Songs About Death and Losing Your Best Friend

 - "Never Get Over You" by Miranda Lambert